 “Unfortunately,” nods Sumo with a grave expression, pointing out that if Leila’s alleged affair comes to light, Bane's political enemies may use this scandal to besmirch Bane's reputation.

 Sumo explains to us that his secret assignment requests that he stay close to Fema and Drina, so they will be always sitting on this couch.
-He will be pretending to take down notes of what's happening in the soap operas but, in reality, he’ll be writing down Fema’s, Drina’s and his own observations of what is going on in the class.
+He will be pretending to take down notes of what's happening in the soap operas but, in reality, he’ll be writing down Fema’s, Drina’s and his own observations of what is going on in the classroom.
 Now, Fema and Drina must tell him if they are willing to engage in this 'highly-classified mission'.
 They are, naturally!
-They want to save this long-standing relationship, prevent a split-up between the best surgeon and the best nurse in the area.
+They want to save this long-standing relationship, prevent a break-up between the best surgeon and the best nurse in the area.
 What are they supposed to do?